 Check every number.
 Double-check each number, too.
 Again, your notes are not enough.
 Check documents, reports, databases, web sites.
 Do the math.
 Then do it again, especially if you’re not good at math.
 If you don’t understand the numbers, you can’t double-check them.
 Ask the source or some one who does understand the numbers to explain them and/or check them.

 Check the quotes.
 Double check the quotes against your notes and/or recordings.
 Check word for word.
-If the quote has a “not” in it, be sure that it made it into your story.
+If the quote has a “not” in it, be sure that it made it into your story (and that it says “not,” rather than “now,” an easy typo that changes the meaning entirely).
 Reading aloud is sometimes a good way to spot the dropped or misspelled word.

 Ask, if you’re not sure.
 If you can’t make out something in your notes that you think was important, call the character back.
 You can say, “I thought this was what you said, but I just wanted to be sure.”
 She may confirm, correct or elaborate.
 And she might tell you a couple things she thought of after the interview, stimulated in thought or memory by your questions.